node-tastypie/tastypie/README.md

 ```

 ### What is Broke ?
-1. Request flow for all HTTP Methods is yet to be fleshed out.
-Mostly data hydration
-2. All APIFields are yet to be fleshed out
+1. All APIFields are yet to be fleshed out
-3. Schema endpoints
-4. Notion of streaming responses...
+2. Notion of streaming responses...
-5. There is no concept of validators / validation of incoming data
+3. There is no concept of validators / validation of incoming data

 ### What Works ?
 1. Serialization / Desrialization in xml, json, and serialization in JSONP
 2. Paginators.
-3. Basic Caching
+3. Basic Caching ( revamp to catbox support coming )
 4. GET, POST, PUT & DELETE
 	- Resources do not assume any ORM or backend, so the default resource does nothing.
 You will have to subclass and define all internal methods.
 Get is mostly done for you.
 5. Per Field dyhdration.